 Learn how to turn fresh whole cranberries and sugar into homemade cranberry juice!
 This easy recipe for canning cranberry juice is fast and very beginner friendly!

 Nothing can compare to homemade juice!
-All of the fresh fruit flavor, non of the preservatives.
+All of the fresh fruit flavor, none of the preservatives.
 And you don't even need a juicer or juice press!
-This canned cranberry juice recipe is sooo easy to make and perfect for the holidays, cocktails, or a regular ol' Tuesday morning.
+This canned cranberry juice recipe is sooo easy to make and perfect for the holidays, cocktails, or to have on hand throughout the year.

-This is a cheap way to make cranberry juice that your family can enjoy all year long!
+This is a cheap way to make cranberry juice that your family can enjoy!
 Trust me---you will never want store-bought cranberry juice after you try your homemade recipe.

 If you want to watch this recipe in a short form video, here is an instagram reel I shared the last time I canned cranberry juice.